AOL Broadband: History

 In January 2007 AOL UK was rebranded as AOL Broadband.

 In an early press statement, The Carphone Warehouse stated they had "no plans to change the service in any way at all," but, since January, all those who used P2P applications heavily had their downstream bandwidth limited to 50 kbit/s during peak times (18:00–24:00, Sunday to Thursday).

 During the third quarter of 2007, AOL Broadband caused a stir by offering a free laptop computer (and eventually a free PlayStation 3) to all new customers signing up for a 24-month contract with its AOL Broadband Wireless Plus broadband package.
-While skeptics looked for a catch, industry experts conceded that the offer was reasonable, despite the necessity to sign up to an AOL Talk home phone package in order to be eligible for the free laptop.
-While an option to not take a bundled home phone package was available, the price increased by £10; further offers include a free Xbox 360, PlayStation 3 and Wii in addition to other promotional items.

 Services are provided by TalkTalk Group under the AOL Broadband brand.

 In April 2013 AOL Broadband was 'rated worst for broadband problems' by Which?
 Magazine.

 By April 2014, AOL Broadband was no longer available for new customers.
 Potential new customers are directed to the TalkTalk website for broadband packages.